ciax/ciax-xml/script/readme.txt

 ## Naming rule
  # general
-  - method name is recommended to be long word which contains under bar to privent mix up with local var (verb_noun)
+  - method name is recommended to be long word which contains under bar to privent mixing up with local var (verb_noun)
   - local var name is recommended to use abbrev word (as short as possible < 4 letter) (i.e. i,j,k,idx,grp,key(k),hsh(h),ary(a),val(v)...)
   - DB key which contains Hash or Array will be Symbol.
 Other keys are String.